IlmarsKuht/Quantum-Kernel/README.md

 ## Quantum kernel implementation

 ### For SLURM batch jobs
-the folder 'extra' contains bash scripts to interact with the SLURM environemnt
+Disclaimer!
+You need to update the path to your container file. the folder 'extra' contains bash scripts to interact with the SLURM environemnt

 - All parameters for SLURM jobs can be changed in parameters.py